 See the manpage doctype section for manual page (man page) requirements.

-The information in the document header is included by default when converting to a standalone document.
+The information in the document header is displayed by default when converting to a standalone document.

 If you don’t want the header of a document to be displayed, set the